joelouthan/Theologicus/src/luke/luke12-13-to-t3-5.md

 <!-- toc -->

+## Christ Our All: Christ Is Your Provision

 >Luke 12:13-21 (CSB) Someone from the crowd said to him, “Teacher, tell my brother to divide the inheritance with me.”
 >
 >“Friend,” he said to him, “who appointed me a judge or arbitrator over you?”
 He then told them, “Watch out and be on guard against all greed, because one’s life is not in the abundance of his possessions.”